 Over the past century, the Kodály concept of safeguarding traditional folk music has helped to promote, transmit and document practices in Hungary and assist countries abroad for similar purposes.
 Devised by Zoltán Kodály and supported by the Hungarian Academy of Sciences, it advocates: making folk music accessible; encouraging its everyday use; and researching, documenting and teaching it.
 Used in schools since 1945, it has also been applied by culture institutes to document the music, export the concept and inspire artists.

 Series: 2016 selection of safeguarding programmes, projects and activities list

 Authors and personalities: Zoltán Kodály, director.

 Production: Zoltán Kodály Pedagogical Institute of Music of the Ferenc Liszt Academy of Music, producer.
-Hungarian Open Air Museum, co-producer.
+Hungarian Open Air Museum, sponsor.

 Rights/Droits: Zoltán Kodály Pedagogical Institute of Music of the Ferenc Liszt Academy of Music; Hungarian Open Air Museum

 LICENSING: for inquiries about licensing or requests for CD/DVD copies of this material, please contact the producer or the author directly.
 You may also wish to consult our FAQs 6 to 9